Rafael A. Araya-Gochez

 Welcome to Rafael's web page.

-I have been a visitor at Caltech's Theoretical Astrophysics group (a.k.a.
+I was a visitor at Caltech's Theoretical Astrophysics group (a.k.a.

-since year 2000 first working on various Magnetohydrodynamic and General Relativity problems in Astrophysics
+from about 2000 to 2005, working on various Magnetohydrodynamic and General Relativity problems in Astrophysics.

 Nascent black holes are conjectured to occur at the cores of very massive stars to yield